Yonghao-Tan/Yonghao-Tan.github.io/_pages/about.md

 <!-- # 📚 [CV](https://Yonghao-Tan.github.io/files/CV_YonghaoTan.pdf) -->

 # 📚 Research Projects
+- Hybrid Bonding based co-design AI accelerator (AC-RHB)
+  - Co-design optimization for LLMs
+  - Implement the AI-core & RERAM with 55nm die-on-wafer stacking via bumping process

-- Transformer based co-design AI accelerator
+- Transformer based co-design AI accelerator (AC-Transformer)
   - Hardware/Software collaborative optimization of Transformer-based architecture for vision applications
-  - Implement an energy-efficient Transformer-based accelerator for specific vision applications on the FPGA platform
+  - Implement an energy-efficient Transformer-based accelerator for semantic segmentation with 28nm ASIC process

 - ASIC design of SLAM accelerator in 28nm CMOS technology
   - Propose a reconfigurable coprocessor with an instruction set which support full functionality of operations in SLAM algorithms
   - Propose a reconfigurable visual-inertial odometry accelerator and implemented it on FPGA platform which can process data from image sensor and inertial measurement unit for trajectory output in real-time at 160MHz and 110fps
   - Optimize the hardware architecture and perform back-end design for ASIC development

-- ASIC design of stereo depth coprocessor in 28nm CMOS technology
-  - In charge of back-end design of the Census Transform module of the coprocessor

-- Reconfigurable SLAM coprocessor
-  - Investigate and co-optimize SLAM algorithms and its operations
-  - Propose a reconfigurable coprocessor with an instruction set that supports full functionality of operations in SLAM algorithms
+# 😀 Teaching Assistant
+- ELEC3400 Introduction to Integrated Circuits and Systems (2024 Spring)
+- ELEC6910H Advanced AI Chip and System (2024 Fall)